 4. Culture Queen

-Give your kids the royal treatment and check out Culture Queen.
-She brings music that addresses children as royalty and tells them how special they are.
+Give your kids the royal treatment with Culture Queen.
+She creates Black kids music that addresses children as royalty and tells them how special they are.
 In her debut album I Like the Me I See, the songs are about self-esteem and being proud of their African history.
 She has been performing all around the D.C. area and has even been featured on NewsOne Now with Roland Martin.

 This production company in Ft.
 Washington, Maryland started out with Multiplication Hip-Hop, featuring a live cartoon character named Dezmo in 1999.
 Edu-Basics gained a buzz through street sales and wound up in homes and classrooms all over the country.
 Their rap songs not only appeal to children’s ears, but teach them solid math and reading concepts in a fun and memorable way.